If you’re new to party plan or direct selling, this article has some quick tips to rock your parties or events.

 - Add some candles to your display

-- If you don’t have a company table cloth, use a neat black tablecloth.
-It looks stylish and professional and won’t clash with anything
+- Use a neat black tablecloth if you don’t have a company tablecloth.
+It looks stylish and professional and won’t clash with anything.

 - Make sure you devote some space to the business opportunity

 - Also, make some space to display incentives or information to encourage further bookings with you